adicarlisle/DTS-developer-response/README.md

 # Task Management CRUD Application

 A full-stack task management application built with React Router, FastAPI, and MySQL, containerized with Docker.
+Please dont run this in production.

 ## 🚀 Features